Alan5142/Kingdom-Madness/lib/PDCurses/dos/README.md

         make -f makefile

-  (For Watcom, use "wmake" instead of "make".)
-You'll get the library (pdcurses.lib or .a, depending on your compiler) and a lot of object files.
-Add the target "demos" to build the sample programs.
+  (For Watcom, use "wmake" instead of "make"; for MSVC, "nmake".)
+You'll get the libraries (pdcurses.lib or .a, depending on your compiler; and panel.lib or .a), the demos (*.exe), and a lot of object files.

 Distribution Status
 -------------------

-The files in this directory are released to the public domain.
+The files in this directory are released to the Public Domain.

 Acknowledgements